AndreiDecuseara/tallstack-app/README.md

 ## How to use
 1. Download the package
 2. Install package
-3. Run `tallstach.sh` into your projects folder, where valet is parked
+3. Run `tallstack.sh` into your projects folder, where valet is parked
 4. Follow the instructions from the script.